Erick512/Erick512/README.md

 - Hi, I’m Erick!
-- Im a Software enginner - Web Dev
+- Im a Full-Stack Software Engineer
-- Im currrently in #100Devs
 - Im looking forward to collaborting with anyone and anything that can further my skills or give me new ones.

 <!---